-The cap on membership coupled with low turn-over of members who tend to stay in the neighborhood for a considerable period of time are factors which impact the unusually long waiting list compared to other pools in the area.
-The Board has instituted several measures to address the long waiting period, including the creation of Associate Memberships, and offering limited End-of-Season guest passes.
+The cap on membership coupled with low turn-over of members who tend to stay in the neighborhood for a considerable period of time are factors which impact the unusually long waitlist compared to other pools in the area.
+The Board has instituted several measures to address the long waiting period, including offering limited Full and End of Season Guest swim privileges.
 All members who joined after 2004, must relinquish their membership if they move out of the neighborhood/catchment areas.

 My parents were members but have recently passed away.
 Do I inherit their membership?
 Membership may not be “inherited.”
 The membership will be returned to the Club and the equity value returned to the estate.
 You will need to submit a membership application for yourself.

 I am renting from people who are members, but who are living overseas.
 Can I use the homeowner’s membership?
 No. Membership does not convey with a property, either to renters or to subsequent owners.